Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Chicago and its opponents have combined to score more than 37 points in 10 of 15 games this season.
+- Chicago has combined with its opponents to put up more than 37 points in 10 of 15 games this season.

-- This contest's total is 12.2 points under the 49.2 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 49.2 points per game, 12.2 more than this contest's over/under.

-- The Bears and their opponents have scored an average of 43.4 points per game in 2021, 6.4 more than Sunday's total.
+- The average total in Bears games this season is 43.4, 6.4 points above Sunday's over/under of 37.

-- The 37-point over/under for this game is 8.3 points below the 45.3 points per game average total in Giants games this season.
+- The 45.3 PPG average total in Giants games this season is 8.3 points more than this game's over/under.

 Bears stats and trends

-- Chicago is 2-1 against the spread and 1-2 overall in games when it puts up more than 24.3 points.
+- Chicago is 2-1 against the spread and 1-2 overall in games when it records more than 24.3 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Chicago's matchup with the Giants.